 WHAT IS CAPITAL GAINS TAX?

 This tax is applied to the profit ("gain") you make when selling an asset.
 Capital Gains tax relief is also available for losses, and many items are exempt from this tax, including your home.
-Individuals are entitled to an annual exemption (£ 11,300 with effect from 6th April, 2017).
+Individuals are entitled to an annual exemption (£ 11,300 with effect from 6th April, 2017, or £ 11,700 from 6th April, 2018).
 H.M.Revenue and Customs do provide limited free Capital Gains tax advice but Officers are only trained to provide guidance in application of the legislation and are not trained to provide advice on how to minimise your liability to tax.

 After all available exemptions and reliefs have been applied, the net gain is taxed at a flat 18% rate for basic rate taxpayers and 28% for those paying the higher trate of income tax.
 Indexation and Taper reliefs were abolished for all gains realised after 5th April, 2008

 It is often possible to mitigate the tax on an a second home without creating any tax liability on an individual's principal private residence by electing for the second home to be treated as though it were the principal private residence.
 This involves a "balancing act" between the two properties and requires annual review to ensure the election is still beneficial.
 I can advise on this issue and provide detailed calculations involving all available reliefs.

 If you are handing a business asset to someone else then it is possible to ensure that no Capital Gains tax is payable on this transfer.
 The rules change from time-to-time and require detailed consideration.